 Week 2: Check for Unclaimed Funds

 Search your state's unclaimed property database using the deceased's name.
-Royalty payments that couldn't be delivered often end up there.
-In Oklahoma, also check the Corporation Commission's mineral owner escrow account search.
+Royalty payments that couldn't be delivered often end up in the state's unclaimed property fund.
+Key places to search:

 Week 2-3: Understand What You Own

 Once you have some paperwork in hand, start identifying the properties.
 Look for legal descriptions (section, township, range) and county names.
-Check the state oil and gas commission website for each state involved to see if there are active wells tied to those locations.
+Check the state oil and gas commission website for each state to see if there are active wells tied to those locations:

 Week 3-4: Talk to a Professional